jonnydgreen/api-framework/README.md

 ## License

-Nifty li'l tricks packages are 100% free and open-source, under the [MIT license](https://github.com/jonnydgreen/api-framework/blob/main/LICENSE).
+API Framework packages are 100% free and open-source, under the [MIT license](https://github.com/jonnydgreen/api-framework/blob/main/LICENSE).

 This package is [Treeware](https://treeware.earth).
 If you use it in production,